cs-deep-quickdraw/notebooks/readme.md

 The notebooks are located in the `notebooks/` directory:
 - [lstm_quickdraw.ipynb](./notebooks/lstm_quickdraw.ipynb) is used for the training of LSTMs on the strokes data
 - [strokes2image_quickdraw.ipynb](./notebooks/strokes2image_quickdraw.ipynb) is used for the training of CNNs on images generated from strokes
-- TODO: desc of CNN notebook
+- [cnn_28x28bitmaps_training.ipynb](./notebooks/cnn_28x28bitmaps_training.ipynb) is used for the training of CNNs on grayscale 28x28 bitmaps

 To be able to run the notebooks you will need the following dependencies:
 - pytorch